-Mom Returns Home To Find 5-Month-Old Daughter Mauled To Death By Family Dog
+Mom returns home to find 5-month-old daughter mauled to death by family dog

-CLAYTON COUNTY, Ga. — Police said a family's dog had to be euthanized after it mauled their 5-month-old daughter to death.
+CLAYTON COUNTY, Ga. — Police said a family's dog was euthanized after it mauled a 5-month-old girl to death.

 According to the Clayton County Police Department, officers were called to a home off Watts Road in Forest Park in the early morning hours of June 10 after getting a frantic 911 call.

-When they got there, the family told officers their German Shephard attacked the infant.
+When they got there, the family told officers their German Shepherd attacked the infant.

-The family told police they put the 5-month-old to sleep, and left her under the supervision of their roommate while they left for a few hours.

 When they got home, they found the roommate asleep, and when they went to check on the baby, she had been mauled to death.